Francis Hoffmann

-Francis Arnold Hoffmann (June 5, 1822 – January 23, 1903) was a Lutheran clergyman, politician, banker and writer.
+Francis Arnold Hoffmann (June 5, 1822 – January 23, 1903) was a German-American Lutheran clergyman, politician, banker and writer.

+Biography

 He was born in Westphalia, Prussia, the son of Fredrick and Wilhelmina (Groppe) Hoffmann.
 In 1840 he emigrated to the United States to avoid conscription, and settled in Illinois.

 Hoffmann was a teacher and a pastor in Dunklee's Grove (now Addison, Illinois) until 1847.
 During this time he became active in public affairs and served as postmaster, town clerk and member of the school board.
 He also began writing and contributed articles to the Chicago Democrat and Prairie Farmer.
 In 1844 he married Cynthia Gilbert.

 He served as pastor and teacher at St. Peter Lutheran Church and School in Schaumburg from 1847 to 1851.
 In 1851 Hoffmann moved to Chicago, studied law and became an attorney.
 In 1852 he was elected to the city council.
 Hoffmann worked to attract German immigrants to Chicago and was able to establish a successful banking business using the money entrusted to him by the German community.